magdyamr542/leetcode/README.md

-# Solutions for leetcode problems
+- Solutions for leetcode problems
+- Can be found in leetcode as well